The 12 Hallmarks of Aging in Dogs, Explained

-• Natural nutrition for cats works best when it’s systems-based: prioritize species-appropriate protein, balanced micronutrients, and trackable change signals rather than chasing one “hero” ingredient.
+- Natural nutrition for cats works best as a system: species-appropriate protein, balanced micronutrients, and trackable signals over one “hero” ingredient.

-• Aging cells often have a lower ceiling for energy production, so small stressors (diet shifts, weight gain, dental pain) can show up as coat, stool, and activity changes.
+- Aging cells have a lower ceiling for energy, so small stressors (diet shifts, weight gain, dental pain) show up as coat, stool, and activity changes.

-• Build a home baseline before changing foods: appetite pattern, stool quality, water intake, body weight, and play duration.
+- Build a home baseline before changing food: appetite, stool, water intake, body weight, and play duration.

-• “Natural” is not automatically safe: raw diets can carry parasitic exposure risks, and certain vitamin D errors in foods have caused toxicity in kittens [E8].
+- “Natural” is not automatically safe: raw diets can carry parasite risk, and vitamin D errors in foods have caused toxicity.

 The Moment to Call the Vet: Small Changes That Add Up